navgurukul/newton/loops-101/introduction.md

 If we want to do a task again and again, so computers can help us with that task.

+You may have used Facebook, Instagram and Whatsapp.
+All of them are part of Meta today which is run by Mark Zuckerberg.
+A coder since and early age, he founded Facebook - and now run many more products.
+Let's hear his explanation of Loops in the following video.

 @[youtube](hYvcoRkAkOU)

 ### Not Translated